otrv4/otrv4/otrv4.md

 TLV type 1.
 Transition to the `START` state.

 #### Receiving a TLV type 1 (Disconnect) Message

+If the instance tag in the message is not instance tag you are currently talking to, ignore the message.

 If the version is 4:
   If a TLV type 1 is received in the `START` state, stay in that state, else